What is canine osteosarcoma (OSA)?

 What is the cause of OSA?

 There is no definitive cause for OSA but it is thought to be related to the genes that both promote and suppress tumour cell growth.
-It is definitely seen in some breeds more than others, for example Greyhounds, Great Dane, Mastiffs, Irish Wolfhounds, Dobermanns and Rottweilers.
+It is definitely seen in some breeds more than others, for example Greyhounds, Great Danes, Mastiffs, Irish Wolfhounds, Dobermanns and Rottweilers.